-Why we supported Secondus –PDP govs – The Punch
+PDP chairmanship: Why we chose of Secondus – governors – Vanguard

 |

-Why we supported Secondus –PDP govs
+PDP chairmanship: Why we chose of Secondus – governors

 Why we elected Secondus – PDP governors